 - Local Authority Governance Review – Green Award

-It is evident from working within school that our pupils at Whitgreave are confident, resilient learners, who have strong, positive relationships with their peers and staff alike, which positively impacts upon their achievements and the next stage of their learning journey.
+It is evident from working within school that our pupils at Whitgreave are confident, resilient learners, who have strong, positive relationships with their peers and staff alike, which positively impact upon their achievements and the next stage of their learning journey.

 British Values and SMSC Development